MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-2016.md

 manager: "jhubbard"
 ---
 # What's New in SQL Server 2016
- [!INCLUDE[ssSQL15_md](../includes/sssql15-md.md)] is the biggest leap forward in Microsoft data platform history.
-Gain real time insights across your transactional and analytical data with a scalable database platform that has everything built in, from unparalleled in-memory performance, new security innovations and high availability, to advanced analytics that make mission-critical applications intelligent.
+ SQL Server 2016 is the biggest leap forward in Microsoft data platform history.
+Gain insights across your transactional and analytical data using a scalable database platform with everything built in: Unparalleled in-memory performance, new security innovations and high availability, to advanced analytics that make mission-critical applications intelligent.

  This topic lists links to the detailed SQL Server 2016 component-level what's new information.